Book from USA/Canada : 1 800 888 4747

 You call from another country ?
 Click here

-The Garnier Opera House, or the Palais Garnier, is an opera house located in the heart of Paris in the 9th district, just a few steps from the Concorde Opéra Paris Hotel, to the north of the Tuileries Gardens, facing the Seine.
+The Garnier Opera House, or the Palais Garnier, is an opera house located in the heart of Paris in the 9th district, to the north of the Tuileries Gardens, facing the Seine.

 Included in the plans of Napoleon III for renovating Paris, directed by Baron Haussmann, the Garnier Opera House is the site most representative of the art and architectural style of the Second Empire.
 A symbol of the opulence that characterized that period, the Opera House was built by the young architect, Charles Garnier, following a design competition, and was inaugurated in 1875.
 The construction work took fifteen years.